 Operators are required to seek approval for petroleum activities in Commonwealth waters from the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) and consult with relevant State departments.

-DMP considers any petroleum activity that occurs in Commonwealth waters adjacent to the WA coastline to be an activity whereby the Department should be consulted.
+DMIRS considers any petroleum activity that occurs in Commonwealth waters adjacent to the WA coastline to be an activity whereby the Department should be consulted.
 The level of consultation will be determined by the potential environmental risks and impacts of the petroleum activity.

 For more information, please refer to the Consultation Guidance Note for Commonwealth Operators.